II CHRONICLES

 This makes me think of two things.
 1: God will take care of our trials if we let Him, and 2: God used an "unknown" person to make the announcement.
 Thus God cares and communicates with ALL believers, not just the well-known ones.
 (DRM 4/19/08)

-20:21 After consulting the people, Jehoshaphat appointed men to sing to the Lord and to praise him for the splendor of his holiness as they went out at the head of the army . . .
+20:21 After consulting the people, Jehoshaphat appointed men to sing to the Lord and to praise Him for the splendor of His holiness as they went out at the head of the army . . .

 When King Jehoshaphat was cornered, he prayed and trusted in God to find him a way to win the battle that the king could not avoid.
 The king had his men sing and honor the Lord and the battle was won.